tschatzl/tschatzl.github.io/_posts/2026-08-10-jdk27-g1-serial-parallel-gc-changes.md

 tags: [GC, G1, Parallel, Serial, JDK 27, Performance]
 ---

-OpenJDK 28 release is on the horizon I thought it would be time to discuss interesting changes in OpenJDK's stop-the-world collectors in the HotSpot VM once more.
+Since the OpenJDK 27 release is on the horizon I thought it would be time to discuss interesting changes in OpenJDK's stop-the-world collectors in the HotSpot VM once more.

 The complete list of resolved/closed changes for the GC subcomponent for JDK 27 is [here](https://bugs.openjdk.org/issues/?jql=project%20%3D%20JDK%20AND%20status%20%3D%20Resolved%20AND%20fixVersion%20%3D%20%2227%22%20AND%20component%20%3D%20hotspot%20AND%20Subcomponent%20%3D%20gc%20ORDER%20BY%20summary%20ASC%2C%20status%20DESC), containing around 350 changes in total.

 This raw count aligns with last release; similar to then, these numbers may be a bit inflated because of a fairly unusual number of refactorings and cleanups in the GC code.

-One particular area has been replacing our idiom to indicate cross-thread shared variables, from using `volatile` and appropriate `AtomicAccess` methods on them to using `Atomic<T>` introduced in [JDK-8367013](https://bugs.openjdk.org/browse/JDK-8367013) to make their use more explicit.
+One particular area in the STW collector area has been replacing our idiom to indicate cross-thread shared variables, from using `volatile` and appropriate `AtomicAccess` methods on them to using `Atomic<T>` introduced in [JDK-8367013](https://bugs.openjdk.org/browse/JDK-8367013) to make their use more explicit.
 Other notable refactorings include G1 state machine cleanups (including some [very very old](https://bugs.openjdk.org/browse/JDK-8080226) ones) and other code improvements.
 These make up around half of the changes.

 Roughly another 35% of changes deal with bug fixes and general correctness and robustness improvements.
 The remainder is about new or materially revised behavior and features for HotSpot's STW collectors - and this is the part this post will dig down further now :)